 Putting down as little money as possible up front sounds like it could help you in the short term.
 When you take out a mortgage and put down less than 20% of the home's value as a down payment, you are required to take out something called private mortgage insurance, or PMI.
 PMI is extra insurance you need to take out to protect the lender from what they consider a high-risk endeavor.
 Aside from the additional cost of the insurance itself, PMI also adds a premium on to your monthly payment.

-You have finally secured your mortgage and worked out your monthly payment.
+You have secured your mortgage and worked out your monthly payment.
 Your dream house is in sight.
-But, then the specter of closing costs rears its ugly head and you are thrown because you didn't take the hefty costs into account.
+But, then the closing costs are thrown in.
+If you didn't take these costs into account, you may be paying more than you anticipated.
 Closing costs is a catchall name for any expenses that go above the actual money you need to pay for the home.
 This can include finding records, adjusting titles, calling out surveyors, inspections, and any number of other minute details that go into acquiring a home.
 Before you finalize the amount of your mortgage, do some research and find out about closing costs in the area you're buying in and factor that into the mortgage.

 Going with the First Provider